pnarl50/tao-of-tmux/manuscript/01-thinking-tmux.md

 tmux gives you prime oppurtunity to do many things at once in one screen.

-For one you can keep multiple terminals running on the same display.
+For one, you can keep multiple terminals running on the same display.

-But you also have the concept of shuffling between multiple "windows" within that, all within the confines of the tmux session you attached.
+But you also have the concept of shuffling between multiple "windows" within that display, all within the confines of the tmux session you attached.

-Even better, there are facilities to copy and paste, scroll.
+Even better, there are facilities to copy and paste and scroll.
 No requirement for graphics either, so you have full power even if you're SSH'ing or in a tty without X.